VAG Class DT1: Technical specifications

 The design is derived from the MVG Class A. Differences include a magnetic track brake system, that is missing from Munich's Class A trains.
 The car bodies are made out of aluminium, and the trains are powered by direct current motors.
 Beginning with units 465/466, built from 1980 until the end of production in 1984, the trains were delivered with three-phase motors.
 Besides the power supply by contact shoes, every unit is also equipped with a pantograph, as parts of the maintenance facilities are electrified with overhead lines.

 History

 The trains were built from 1970 until 1984, and entered passenger service on March 1, 1972, together with the official opening of the Nuremberg U-Bahn system.
 DT1 units were lent to Munich on two occasions, were they operated on the Munich U-Bahn system.
 They were in service in Munich in 1972, which had a shortage of rolling stock during the 1972 Summer Olympics and in 1980, during the visit of Pope John Paul II.
 Following their service in Munich, units 401/402, 403/404, 409/410, 423/424, 425/426 and 427/428 carried commemorative stickers with the Munich Coat of Arms next to the doors of the driving cabs.

 Twelve sets were scrapped in 2010.
-The DT1 trains are scheduled to be replaced by new VAG Class G1 trains, which are planned to enter service in mid-2019.
+The DT1 trains have since been replaced by new VAG Class G1 trains, which entered service in mid-2019.
 One DT1 train will be preserved.